uwindsorvgdc/Governance/Board/18-Consolidated-Election-Rules.md

 2. Any Order issued under this section shall be repealed 1 year after they are issued or on some other earlier date unless reissued by the Board at that time.
 Any order reissued under this clause shall be repealed 1 year after they are reissued or on some other earlier date, unless reissued again.
 3. The Board may, at any time, lift an order of contempt.

+## §6 Appeals to the Board

+1. Any person who has been denied nomination or entitlement to a vote by the Head of Operations or a designate on grounds they believe in good faith are not permitted by this or any other Boad Regulation may apply for review of the denial by the Board within 3 days of the end of any nomination period, or 7 days following the return of ballots.
+2. If the appeal is heard prior to the issuance of ballots, the Board may order the member appear on the ballot, but otherwise may designate relief due if the person was found to have been invalidly defined either nominiation or entitlement to vote.